Data-Kiss/bulk-file-renamer/README.md

 ## For users

-You can download the latest windows release here:
+You can download the latest windows release here: https://github.com/Data-Kiss/bulk-file-renamer/releases.

+Download the latest zip file, unzip and run bulk-file-renamer.exe.

 ## For contributors